 Is there a penalty if you take more dividends than profit available?

-There isn’t a penalty as such… However, as a director, you should be aware of what profits are available to distribute to the shareholders of the company.
-If dividends are taken in excess of available profits, these are usually known as ‘illegal dividends’.
+There isn’t a penalty as such… However, as a director, you should know what profits are available to distribute to the company’s shareholders.

 How can you correct overpaid dividends in your accounts?

-Any excess dividends should be treated as loans to shareholders, which will then need to be repaid.
-Assuming that the shareholder that has the excess dividend is also a director of the company, then directors’ loan account benefit in kind implications will also need to be considered.
+Assuming the recipient of the excess dividend is also a director of the company, then directors’ loan account benefit in kind implications have to be considered.

-Providing all loans are less than £10,000 in the tax year and repaid within 9 months of the year-end, no benefit in kind or s455 charges will apply.
-However, if the loan exceeds £10,000 at any point in the tax year and this loan was provided either interest-free or below the official rate of interest, benefit in kind implications will apply.
+However, if the loan exceeds £10,000 at any point in the tax year and was provided either interest-free or below the official rate of interest, benefit in kind implications will apply.

-If the loan still remains outstanding more than 9 months after the company year-end then s455 charges will apply to the remaining balance.
-The charge would be in addition to corporation tax and charged at 32.5% of the outstanding loan balance.
+If the loan remains outstanding more than nine months after the company year-end, s455 charges will apply to the remaining balance.

 Recommended Contractor Accountants